 - Monthly fees for many of the chequing and savings accounts.

 About RBC (The Royal Bank of Canada) – Is RBC Bigger Than TD?

-RBC is deemed the largest bank in Canada by net revenue – $11.4 billion in 2020.
+The Royal Bank of Canada is deemed the largest Canadian bank by net revenue – $11.4 billion in 2020.
 They offer a range of services from chequing and savings accounts to credit cards and investment options.

 While popular in Canada, RBC expanded their operations into the U.S. and countries around the world.

 - Many products to choose from.

 - Solid mobile app that’s easy to use.

 - Some accounts have monthly fees that don’t get waived with a minimum balance.

 TD Vs RBC (Royal bank of Canada) – Features and Benefits

 Curious about which is the best Canadian bank?